 The main difference between white gold and platinum is found in the price.
 Platinum is much more expensive, without looking any different than white gold to the naked eye.

 Though similar in price per gram, more platinum is required to make a ring because it is more dense.
 Platinum rings end up being considerably more expensive than white gold rings.

-For example, if a white gold ring with a diamond costs $3,000, it’s identical twin in platinum would likely cost $4,000 or more.
+For example, here is a stunning halo setting for $1,290 in white gold.
+The platinum version of the ring costs $500 more, which eats into your budget for the center diamond.
 Even this white gold setting with 0.9 Carat Round Cut Diamond costs 44% less than the setting on this 0.9 Carat Round Cut in a platinum ring.
 While you can spend more by choosing platinum, your money is better spent on an ideal Diamond Cut or increased Carat weight.
 To learn more about the price differences between white gold and platinum, contact us.

 18 Karat and 14 Karat gold jewelry is made primarily of gold along with a mix of durable metals like nickel, zinc, copper and a rhodium plating—as gold by itself is relatively soft.
 18 Karat is 75% gold, while 14 Karat is 58.3% gold.

 Platinum used in jewelry, on the other hand, is more pure—typically between 95-98% platinum—with the remaining percentage rhodium and silver.
 Stronger and more durable than gold, platinum is the heaviest and densest precious metal.
 As you can see, gold used in jewelry depends on a higher percentage of alloys and rhodium for its strength and durability.
 If you’re still unsure about the differences in composition between gold vs platinum, our experts can help.